 Be Prepared for Your First Night in Your New Home06/23/2017Pack an “Open Me First” Box Even with the smartest planning – you did properly plan for your move, right? – moving a household can be incredibly chaotic.
 People and boxes and vehicles and this and that and the other are forever coming and going and going and coming and – whew!
-It’s a bear to keep anything under control! … Which is why, when you finally get yourself (and your family?) into your new home and all the unopened boxes are strewn around with all your stuff still in ’em, you’ll need something ready at hand to help you through your first night.
+It’s a bear to keep anything under control! … Which is why, when you (and your family?) have made it to your new home and all the delivered boxes are strewn around with all your stuff still in ’em, you’ll need something ready at hand to help you through your first night.
 The correct “something” to have is an “Open Me First” box.
 But that perfectly showcases the necessity of intelligent planning.
-If you’ve given it some consideration, you’ll have loaded your first-night “Open Me First” box with … Toiletries Toothbrushes, toothpaste, soap, shampoo, hair conditioner, shavers, skin lotion, and anything else that keeps you fresh, hygienic, and looking good towels (also maybe washcloths or loofahs or some such items, depending on your preference) Kitchen/Meal Essentials A selection of non-perishable foods, just in case your fridge or freezer isn’t hooked up yet – snacks, canned goods, and so so on Plastic or paper plates, cups, utensils, paper towels or napkins (Even if you’d rather order out than cook, you’ll undoubtedly want something with which to eat and drink besides your hands!)
+If you’ve given it some consideration, you’ll have loaded your first-night “Open Me First” box with … Toiletries Toothbrushes, toothpaste, soap, shampoo, hair conditioner, shavers, skin lotion, and [[whatever else keeps you fresh, hygienic, and looking good towels (also maybe washcloths or loofahs or some such items, depending on your preference) Kitchen/Meal Essentials A selection of non-perishable foods, in the event that your fridge or freezer isn’t hooked up yet – snacks, canned goods, and so so on Plastic or paper plates, cups, utensils, paper towels or napkins (Even if you’d rather order out than cook, you’ll undoubtedly want something with which to eat and drink besides your hands!)
 Personal Items Enough clothes for a day or two (Keep it simple … unless you figure on attending a Grand Ball your first night in!)
 Cell phone and other chargers Entertainment Cards Board Games Books and magazines (Your TV and entertainment system aren’t likely to be put together yet, so you can skip bringing along DVDs or Blu-rays.
 You know you’ve been wanting a few minutes to finish reading that new novel, anyway.
 And if you’ve got kids, the cards or board games should keep them sufficiently entertained.
 It is, after all, for just one night … or so!)
 First Aid and Medications There are a lot of practical, inexpensive but properly stocked first aid kits on the market.
 Get one!
-Don’t forget to carry with you any prescription medications you or your family members take.
+You should also plan to take along any prescription medications you or your family members take.
 Aspirin (or some other over-the-counter painkiller) would be a good idea too.
 Take heed: the better you plan and the quicker you do it, the smoother your move will go.
 And the better your first night will be in your new home.